The fourth instalment in the Desert Punk Wild ARMs

 in Japan.
 Notable for combining Platformer

-", Jude must discover the secrets behind the ARM and the army's true intention while searching for a way to live in this dangerous and desolate new world.
+, Jude must discover the secrets behind the "ARM" and what the military plan to do with it, all while struggling to find a place in this harsh new world.

 The gameplay of Wild Arms 4

 mixes together RPG and platforming sections, and an experimental new battle system based upon hex grids.
 While interesting, the system had a few balance issues that were straightened out properly in Wild ARMs 5